GrafiteInc/Builder/README.md

 Migrate
 ----
-You will need to migrate to add in the users, accounts, roles and teams tables.
+You will need to migrate to add in the users, user meta, roles and teams tables.
 The seeding is run to set the initial roles for your application.

 ```php
 php artisan migrate --seed